Nritya-Lang/book/src/05-input.md

 ## The `scan` Function

-Feral has an `io` function `scan()` which allows the programmer to take user input.
+Nritya has an `io` function `scan()` which allows the programmer to take user input.
 It can optionally take in a prompt string and returns the input entered by the user as a string.
 The programmer has complete control to do whatever they want with this input string.

 For example,